dwarvesf/playground/_memo/remove-unused-css-styles-from-bootstrap-using-purgecss.md

 ---
 tags:
   - css
+  - practice
-title: Remove Unused Css Styles From Bootstrap Using Purgecss
+title: Remove Unused CSS Styles From Bootstrap Using Purgecss
 date: 2019-02-01
-description: null
+description: Reducing assets size is one of the most practical ways to speed up your web application.
+I have a simple use case, lets imagine your HTML file looks like this..
-authors: null
+authors:
+- phamngocnghia
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
 hide_title: false
 ---